 - Number of grafts and tunnels

 - Types of grafts

 As you read more about ACL tear surgery, you will see these topics come up over and over.
 Let’s take some time and go through each of these more closely.

 Number of grafts and tunnels

 You may hear about the “Double-Bundle” procedure.
 There are variations to this technique.
 However, it always requires two tunnels in each bone and two grafts, one in each set of the tunnels.
 The more commonly performed “Single-Bundle” procedure has only one set of tunnels and one graft.

 Based on studies performed on cadavers in a lab, double-bundle procedures may restore stability patterns closer to normal than the more common single-bundle surgery might.
 Unfortunately, at this time, there is no clear evidence of any benefit when performed in actual patients.
 In fact, because more tunnels, grafts, implants and surgical time is required, it is possible that the clinical results could ultimately be found to be worse.

 The orthopedic history is full of technologies and techniques that based on intuition or laboratory findings were initially felt to be superior.
-Yet later they were found to have poorer results than the procedures they were to replace (i.e. laser knee surgery, thermal capsulorrhaphy, metal on metal hip replacements, etc.).
-For this reason, I have chosen to wait until clinical benefit is proven before recommending double-bundle procedures to my patients.
+Yet later they were found to have no benefit, or even in some cases, poorer results than the procedures they were to replace (i.e. laser knee surgery, thermal capsulorrhaphy, metal on metal hip replacements, etc.).
+This appears to potentially be the case with the “Double-Bundle” procedure.
+Over the last several years, this has become performed less and less and as of now, appears to be falling out of favor.
+As a result, I am not currently recommending double-bundle procedures to my patients.

 Location of tunnels